UAMS IDHI High-Risk Pregnancy Program

 Arkansas has many rural communities with high poverty and limited access to specialized maternal-fetal medicine.
 According to the Arkansas Department of Health, 73 of the 75 counties in the state are designated as medically underserved.
 This lack of access to prenatal care can result in high-risk pregnancies and low birthweight babies.
 In 2003, 8.9% of the babies delivered in Arkansas had low or very low birthweights.

-To improve access to care and the health of newborn babies, the University of Arkansas for Medical Sciences (UAMS) implemented a statewide telehealth program called the IDHI High Risk Pregnancy Program (formerly known as ANGELS: Antenatal & Neonatal Guidelines, Education and Learning System).
-This program enhanced rural women's access to care by linking patients across the state with physicians and high-risk pregnancy services at the University of Arkansas for Medical Sciences.
+To improve access to care and the health of newborn babies, the University of Arkansas for Medical Sciences (UAMS) implemented a statewide telehealth program called the IDHI High-Risk Pregnancy Program (formerly known as ANGELS: Antenatal & Neonatal Guidelines, Education and Learning System).
+This program enhances rural women's access to care by linking patients across the state with physicians and high-risk pregnancy services at the University of Arkansas for Medical Sciences.

 - Guideline development and dissemination to promote best practices for obstetric providers

 - A statewide telemedicine network for consultations with medical experts

 - Referrals to tertiary and/or emergency care at UAMS